zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-wrf/wrf-wps-setup-install-run/wrf-wps.md

     vi namelist.wps
     ```
     **Please change all the values below to your liking based on your experiment**.
-    - `max_dom` An integer specifying the total number of domains, including the parent domain, in the simulation.
+    - `max_dom`: An integer specifying the total number of domains, including the parent domain, in the simulation.
 Default value is 1.
     - `e_we`: Integers specifying the full west-east dimension of your grid.
 No default value.
     - `e_sn`: Integers specifying the full south-north dimension of your grid.
 No default value.
     - `dx`:  A real value specifying the grid distance (in meters) in the x-direction where the map scale factor is 1.